MicrosoftDocs/sql-docs/docs/sql-server/azure-arc/manage-availability-group.md

 Follow the steps to view the availability groups that are configured for the Azure Arc-enabled SQL Server:

-1. Browse to the overview page of the Arc-enabled SQL Server in your Azure portal
+1. In your Azure portal, browse to the overview page of the Arc-enabled SQL Server
 1. Select **Availability Groups**

    Azure portal will display the availability groups configured for the SQL Server instance on the right

 1. Select the availability group that you want to review

-Azure portal displays the health and status of the availability group similar to the availability group dashboard shown in SQL Server Management Studio, is displayed.
+Azure portal displays the health and status of the Always on Availability Group similar to the Availability Group dashboard shown in SQL Server Management Studio.
 This includes:

 - The current primary replica
 - Availability group state